 Modern Foreign Language (French)

-Since May 2022 school has become involved with the Linguamarque accreditation scheme.
+In May 2023 Moor Hall School achieved the Linguamarque Bronze Award for languages.
 Linguamarque supports the development of Primary Languages in school within the curriculum, in line with Government recommendations and programmes of study.
-It provides a methodology to benchmark and define achievement and we are currently working towards the Linguamarque Bronze Award.
+It provides a methodology to benchmark and define achievement and we are currently working towards the Linguamarque Silver Award.

 At Moor Hall we aim to raise standards and achievements in French for all children through quality first teaching and a SEN friendly environment.
 Cultural diversity is valued and all members, both adults and children, are treated with respect.
 The Moor Hall Child pupils’ standards and drivers are at the forefront of all we do.
 In a safe, healthy and stimulating environment child are expected to achieve their full potential in order that they become confident language learners and are given opportunities to behave responsibly when applying their language skills in a variety of practical and exciting contexts.